Mary-Louise Hooper: South Africa (1955–1957)

 On her return to South Africa, Hooper continued to campaign for the abolition of apartheid, and worked as a volunteer aide and secretary to ANC president Chief Albert Luthuli, and was seen as a "fairy godmother" to the ANC, providing financial support, transportation in her "Congress Special" sedan, and hosting secret ANC meetings in her home.
 Hooper was active in providing financial assistance and other support for those tried during the Treason Trial.
 By January 1957, Hooper had moved to Hillbrow, a suburb of Johannesburg.

 On March 10, 1957, Hooper was arrested and imprisoned for five days in what she described as "degrading and humiliating" conditions in the Fort Prison in Johannesburg.
 Despite being granted permanent visa status by February 1957, Hooper was ordered to be deported from South Africa after being accused of assisting South African "negroes".
 Hooper was freed by the Rand Supreme Court on a writ of habeas corpus, and later awarded damages, which she donated to the ANC.
 On May 14, 1957 Eben Dönges, the Interior Minister, ordered her deportation as he believed her presence in South Africa was not in the public interest.
 After fleeing South Africa via Rhodesia at the end of May 1957, she was excluded from re-entry by the South African government.
+She remained in correspondence with anti-apartheid activists, such as Nokukhanya Bhengu, wife of Albert Luthuli.
+They exchanged letters for decades.